College of Visual & Performing Arts

 - The final major difference between modes of delivery is class participation.
 A critical component to the online environment, students should expect to engage in discussion boards, blogs, assignments, projects, and exams.

-Because the MFA program in Design Thinking is asynchronous (meaning far less supervision than a tradition class), students must be self-motivated and disciplined.
+Because the MFA program in Design Thinking is asynchronous (meaning far less supervision than a traditional class), students must be self-motivated and disciplined.
 It is important to set a schedule (and stick to it!), have the appropriate hardware and software (see FAQ section), and become familiar with D2L.

 How much time should I expect to spend on coursework?